 Early on in the Passport project's lifecycle, colors and fonts were the big items that we could update while code changes were basically out of the question due to the scope, resources and time constraints on the effort.
 The font limitations were enormous in Passport, as it had previously used Univers Ultra Condensed.
 This was a very very narrow font and we had to maintain character count and legibility.
 After a ton of testing, I arrived at the best, most legible option that conveyed the updated aesthetic, Roboto Condensed.
 Even so, this font selection was difficult to read on low-end boxes that had minuscule resolutions (320x240).
 This was a huge challenge.
 The solution ended up being pixel-by-pixel refinement of a bitmap font, which too required a lot of testing.

 Meanwhile, I had been working on new color schemes to bring the guide into the 21st century with style.
 With legibility remaining a major concern, testing each color scheme meant validated legibility on a range of set top boxes.
 I learned a lot doing the color testing.
 Too much contrast on a TV, especially older tube TVs results in vibration.
 Even though I was already well aware of this, I tried to balance enough contrast with not-too-much contrast.
 One of the most surprising finds in my testing was that white on blue was more legible to most people than white on black.
-Due to this, we added a blue-centric color scheme that addressed legibility concerns the some had with the default dark interface.
+Due to this, we added a blue-centric color scheme that addressed legibility concerns that some had with the default dark interface.
 Research often humbles the UX designer and renews perspective.

 The Passport engineering effort continued its progress as I was brought on to do the same task for the iGuide product.
 This was before the dawn of Zeplin (which makes my life so much easier), so there were a lot of manual pixel specifications created to help engineering achieve the desired look. iGuide had to look as though it was in the same family as Passport.
 This lead to very little wiggle-room on font selections and the color palette.
 Having already done the testing though, we were able to move forward with confidence.